-North Crestone Lake and Mount Adams
+North Crestone Lake

 It’s pretty chaotic around Aspen these days, and since the typically quiet trails are teeming with summer visitors, we decided to head back to where we always find solitude, the Sangres.
 A quick look at our favorite map of the area pointed us in the direction of North Crestone Lake.
 It’s a couple of valleys north of the ever-popular Willow Lake and just south of some of our more recent romps around Rito Alto and Cotton Creek.